dotnet/sign/README.md

 ## Install

-To install Sign CLI in the current directory, open a command prompt, path to the directory where Sign CLI will be installed, and execute:
+To install Sign CLI in the current directory, open a command prompt, and execute:

 ```
-dotnet new tool-manifest
-dotnet tool install --local --prerelease sign
+dotnet tool install --tool-path . --prerelease sign
 ```

-To run Sign CLI, execute `dotnet sign` from the same directory.
+To run Sign CLI, execute `sign` from the same directory.

 ## Design